$\texttt{GPUmonty}$: A GPU-accelerated relativistic Monte Carlo radiative transfer code: Introduction

 \section{Introduction}

 To connect the multitude of multiwavelength observations of accreting black holes with their physics and perform parameter estimation, we need to model the electromagnetic spectrum that emerges from the hot gas flowing in a curved spacetime.
 There are a number of techniques for doing so.
-The two main techniques involve solving the radiative transfer equation and postprocessing snapshots of the fluid and magnetic field quantities generated from general relativistic magnetohydrodynamic (GRMHD) simulations~~\mbox{\eg{Wong:2022rqr}}
+The two main techniques, emitter-to-observer and observer-to-emitter, involve solving the radiative transfer equation and postprocessing snapshots of the fluid and magnetic field quantities generated from general relativistic magnetohydrodynamic (GRMHD) simulations~~\mbox{\eg{Wong:2022rqr}}

-The workhorse method for generating images and spectra in the radio and sub-millimeter regime relevant for VLBI imaging of Sgr A* or M87* (\citealt{EHTC2019, EHTC2022}; hereafter EHTC) is backward ray tracing.
+The workhorse method for generating images and spectra in the radio and sub-millimeter regime relevant for VLBI imaging of Sgr A* or M87* (\citealt{EHTC2019, EHTC2022}) is backward ray tracing.
 Here, instead of tracking every photon---most of which never reach the observer---we define a virtual ``camera'' far from the black hole.
 The trajectory of the rays are calculated backwards from each pixel of the camera toward the black hole horizon.
 Examples of ray tracing implementations of this observer-to-emitter include \code{ipole} \citep{Monika_2018}, \code{BHOSS} \citep{Younsi_2012}, \code{Jipole}~\citep{Naethe_Motta_2025} and \code{GRay} \citep{Chan2013}.
 Backward ray tracing struggles when there is significant scattering---relevant when modeling hard X-ray emission from accretion flows or gamma-ray production in relativistic jets.

-In such cases, the standard technique is Monte Carlo.
+In such cases, the standard technique employs Monte Carlo methods.
 Here, we generate probabilistically superphotons---packets representing many photons---throughout the flow based on the local emissivity.
 The gold standard implementation of this method is \code{grmonty} \citep{Dolence_2009}, on which this work is based.
 Other examples include Pandurata \citep{Schnittman2013}, the multi-CPU \code{grmonty} extension \code{$\kappa$monty} \citep{Davelaar2023}, and \code{RAIKOU} \citep{Kawashima2023}, which uses the observer-to-emitter formalism to generate images and the reverse procedure to generate spectra